timjb/quantities/README.md

 ### Calculations with measurements

 Let's say I've lifted a 5 kg weight from ground to a height of 2 metre in 0.8 seconds.
-What's the avarage power of this action?
+What's the average power of this action?

 ```idris
 weight : F kilogram